thaabomb/autocross-notes/README.md

 When walking the course, count the cones in the slaloms.
 Determine if they are equidistant, increasing-distance, or decreasing distance.
 For optional slaloms, determine which entrance direction will allow you to skip the last slalom cone.

 Keep it tight, always.

+Playback video at half speed or slower to make analysis easier.